 Database servers.
 Each database server is a virtual relational database instance with 3.75 GB of memory, 1 virtual core and 100 GB of storage capacity.

-If additional scalability is needed to meet performance requirements, the OutSystems Platform infrastructure can be scaled on demand.
+If additional scalability is needed to meet performance requirements, the OutSystems Cloud infrastructure can be scaled on demand.

 Supported stack configurations

 The visual modeling capabilities abstract the underlying stack and ensure portability between stacks.
-However, the SDK chosen is relevant when developing OutSystems Platform extensions.
-OutSystems Platform allows developers to use Eclipse or Visual Studio to:
+OutSystems allows developers to:

-Deploy their own existing Java or C# code and libraries to OutSystems Platform so they can easily reuse logic they have previously built.
+Deploy their own existing traditional code and libraries to OutSystems so they can easily reuse logic they have previously built.

-Create Java or C# components that can use the full scope of the underlying JEE or .NET stacks.
-OutSystems Platform automatically catalogs them and makes them available to other developers who can then use them to assemble new applications visually.
+Create components in traditional code that can use the full scope of the underlying stack.
+OutSystems automatically catalogs these components and makes them available to other developers who can then use them to assemble new applications visually.

-Package integration adapters written in native languages and deploy them to OutSystems Platform.
+Package integration adapters written in native languages and deploy them to OutSystems.
 Once deployed, these custom integration adapters become available as new visual building blocks that developers can use in their applications.

-When subscribing to OutSystems Platform, organizations choose the region(s) they will be using.
+When subscribing to OutSystems, organizations choose the region(s) they will be using.
 The following regions are available: